yqren2005/BlackJack/README.md

-Implemented a simple blackjack in python.
+Implemented a simple Blackjack game in python.